-Session 13: MEAL - From Gender Sensitive to Gender Transformative and Feminist is normally the systematic assessment of a programme's performance over time.
-It involves the ongoing collection and review of data to provide programme managers and other stakeholders with indications of progress against programme plans and towards programme objectives.2 takes place at a particular point in time but complements ongoing monitoring activities by providing more in depth, objective assessments of the relevance, efficiency, effectiveness, impact and sustainability of programmes.
+Session 13: MEAL - From Gender Sensitive to Gender Transformative and Feminist takes place at a particular point in time but complements ongoing monitoring activities by providing more in depth, objective assessments of the relevance, efficiency, effectiveness, impact and sustainability of programmes.
 Formative evaluations are carried out during the life of the programme with a focus on improvement; summative evaluations take place towards the end of the programme and are used to judge its overall merit, worth or effectiveness.